 When Doesn't Your New York Car Insurance Cover Other Drivers?

-The Driver Was Not Given Permissive Use Of the Vehicle
+The Driver Was Not Given Permissive Use of the Vehicle

-- The policy holder (as the insured party)
+- The policyholder (as the insured party)

-- The policy holder’s spouse or child (if they live in the same household)
+- The policyholder's spouse or child (if they live in the same household)

 Your Auto Insurance Policy Does Not Cover Permissive Use